 These seminars provide more in-depth information on topics discussed in FRSC 2103, or covers topics not discussed in FRSC 2103.
 For graduation, a forensic-science major must take three of these one credit seminars that discuss different topics.
 Prerequisites: FRSC 2103 or permission of the instructor or division chair.
 (If a student wants to take more than three of these seminars toward graduation, approval by the division chair must be obtained.)

 FRSC 3123.
 Fingerprint Analysis

 This course includes a basic, practical approach to fingerprint classification, identification, and filing systems for the beginning forensic scientist, fingerprint technician, police officer, or investigator.
-Prerequisite: FRSC 2103 computer processes information and instructions.
-Prerequisites: CPSC 3003, CPSC 3354, CPSC 3633 or permission of the instructor.
+Prerequisite: FRSC 2103

 FRSC 4103.
 Forensic Computing